NexPoint Strategic Opportunities Fund

 No assurance can be given that the Company will achieve its investment objectives.

 Closed-End Fund Risk.
 The Company is a closed-end investment company designed primarily for long-term investors and not as a trading vehicle.
-No assurance can be given that a shareholder will be able to sell his or her Common Shares or Preferred Shares on the NYSE or another national stock exchange when he or she chooses to do so, and no assurance can be given as to the price at which any such sale may be effected.
+No assurance can be given that a shareholder will be able to sell his or her shares on the NYSE when he or she chooses to do so, and no assurance can be given as to the price at which any such sale may be effected.

 Credit Risk.
 Investments rated below investment grade are commonly referred to as high-yield, high risk or “junk debt.”
 They are regarded as predominantly speculative with respect to the issuing company’s continuing ability to meet principal and/or interest payments.
 Non-payment of scheduled interest and/or principal would result in a reduction of income to the Company, a reduction in the value of the asset experiencing non-payment and a potential decrease in NAV of the Company.